xpdota/triggevent-site/pages/triggers/Abyssos-Triggers.md

 ## P8S Part 2

 Done.
-There are a very large number of callout options for HC2 to accomodate as many strats as possible.
+There are a very large number of callout options for HC2 to accommodate as many strats as possible.

 - Tyrant's Unholy Darkness (Buster)